DAY 01 : DELHI - KATHMANDU (BY FLIGHT)

 Guide / Escort

 Local English speaking guide will escort the group throughout the tour in Tibet.

 Still cameras, home video cameras are allowed in China

 We recommend that you insure yourself against sickness, EMERGENCY RESCUE, accident hospitalization, etc..
 We are not liable and responsible for any damages or extra expenses that may arise from mishaps and the loss of their belongings during the pilgrimage.

-During the tour there are many places where connectivity of communication equipments like telephones or mobiles is not available.
-The main and last place where one can make International calls is Darchan.
+During the tour there are many places where the connectivity of communication equipment like telephones or mobiles is not available.
+The main and last place where one can make International calls is Darshan.
 One can also take help of hotels and travel agents to get in touch Mount Kailash Parvatwith people back home.

 General Considerations when Packing for Kailash Yatrabr

 During your travel to places like Tibet, it is always recommended to keep the luggage light as you might have to carry in certain places it yourself.
-Also if traveling via air then the airlines baggage allowance must also be kept in consideration which usually is 20 kgs per person.
-Some of the general items that should be carried along are ID card, backpack, waist pack, cold proof clothes, water proof clothes, woolen clothes, caps, gloves, scarf’s, general medicines, torch and packaged ready food.
+Also if traveling via air then the airline baggage allowance must also be kept in consideration which usually is 20 kgs per person.
+Some of the general items that should be carried along are ID cards, backpack, waist pack, cold-proof clothes, waterproof clothes, woolen clothes, caps, gloves, scarves, general medicines, torch, and packaged ready food.